BrandonHaynes/filesystem_experiments/README.md

 ## Experiments
 To compare the performance of all three of our systems, we wrote scripts to read from and write to the file system and TileDB (in C) SciDB (in AFL).
+We repeated all experiments at least 5 times, clearing the cache between experiments to avoid any confounds.
 The experiments we performed were:

 1. Storage and retrieval of videos for various temporal segmentation sizes
 2. Storage and retrieval of tiles for various temporal and spatial segmentation sizes